aspose-tex/Aspose.TeX-Documentation/net/developer-guide/conversion/latex-to-png/_index.md

 So, the first thing we need to do (well, sometimes not the very first) is to create an instance of the [TeXOptions](https://apireference.aspose.com/tex/net/aspose.tex/texoptions) class.
 The only static method that does this is [ConsoleAppOptions()](https://apireference.aspose.com/tex/net/aspose.tex/texoptions/methods/consoleappoptions), so let's not be puzzled by the meaning of its name.
 The method takes an [instance](https://apireference.aspose.com/tex/net/aspose.tex/texconfig/properties/objectlatex) of the [TeXConfig](https://apireference.aspose.com/tex/net/aspose.tex/texconfig) class, which is exactly suitable for converting a [LaTeX file](/tex/net/latex-io/#latex-file).
 This configuration tells the Object TeX engine to load the Object LaTeX format and to be ready to accept the LaTeX file.
 Object LaTeX format is actually just the [LaTeX](/tex/net/what-is-latex/) format, except that it uses [Object TeX](/tex/net/aspose-tex-and-object-tex/#object-tex) specific primitives to set up the page metrics.

 The first of the required options is [OutputWorkingDirectory](https://apireference.aspose.com/tex/net/aspose.tex/texoptions/properties/outputworkingdirectory) which defines the space, or area, where the TeX output will be written.
 [Here](/tex/net/aspose-tex-output/) are the details about the output directory concept in **Aspose.TeX for .NET**.
-In this example we use the [OutputFileSystemDirectory](https://apireference.aspose.com/tex/net/aspose.tex.io/outputfilesystemdirectory) class, which lets us write the output in the specified directory, or folder.
+In this example we use the [OutputFileSystemDirectory](https://apireference.aspose.com/tex/net/aspose.tex.io/outputfilesystemdirectory) class, which lets us write the output to the specified directory, or folder.

 The second option is a [SaveOptions](https://apireference.aspose.com/tex/net/aspose.tex.presentation/saveoptions) class instance which will control the transformation of the [object model](/tex/net/aspose-tex-and-object-tex/#why-the-new-tex-is-object) to the target format.
 Since we are converting LaTeX to PNG, it's the [PngSaveOptions](https://apireference.aspose.com/tex/net/aspose.tex.presentation.image/pngsaveoptions) class instance, which lets us specify the resolution of the output images.